What is a slipped

 Symptoms of a slipped disk include:

 - pain and numbness, most commonly on one side of the

-- pain that worsens at night
+- pain that worsens at night or with certain movements

 - pain that worsens after standing or sitting

 - pain when walking short distances

 - tingling, aching, or burning sensations in the affected

 The types of pain can vary from person to person.
 See your doctor if your